 Also, according to them, seeing dirt and grime on the window sills, the ground, or in the carpets, or bathrooms that need a thorough scrubbing can weigh on you mentally and financially.
 Over time, there may even be an unpleasant smell that comes with that layer of grime and dust, and that may bring a very yin or a negative/dark state.

-Another cleaning ritual that doesn’t correspond with the Western traditions is Nowruz – the Persian New Year celebrated all across Iran. an important part of the preparations is, of course, the deep cleaning of the home.
+Another cleaning ritual that your local Melbourne exterior cleaning company is Nowruz – the Persian New Year celebrated all across Iran. an important part of the preparations is, of course, the deep cleaning of the home.
 It includes the removal of all types of debris and dust, washing of carpets and sweeping of floors.
 Everything must be spotless for the new beginning.

-Usually we associate the deep house cleaning with the Spring, however, in Japan, it is performed by the end of the year.
+Usually your local Melbourne exterior cleaning company associates the deep house cleaning with the Spring, however, in Japan, it is performed by the end of the year.
 Back in the Edo period, the royal castle was cleaned in December, and people started to mimic this and believe they not only cleanse their homes but their bodies as well.
 In Japanese, this cleaning tradition is called souji, or “to clean” and o-, or “big”.
 The most important part of this ritual cleansing is called susuharai or “dust cleaning”, and it’s performed both at home and at the workplace.

 Most Brits prefer to skip the deep-cleaning of the home in December.
 You can do a fast sweeping of the floor or dusting off the shelves but the serious work is left for Spring cleaning.
 It is customary to book some cleaning services while away for the Holidays.
 In most towns like Oxford, people prefer to celebrate now and deep-clean their homes later.